Rich Neale’s Blocking Diagnostic Documentation

 Default

-• MDTF_BLOCKING_READ_DIGESTED (Default True) If True, the POD looks for digested data for the obs & CAM ensembles (MDTF_BLOCKING_READ_DIGESTED = False).
-Digested means the data has been processed by this script into the block_time variable name and format.
+• MDTF_BLOCKING_READ_DIGESTED (Default True) If True, the POD looks for digested data for the obs & CAM ensembles Digested means the data has been processed by this POD into the block_time variable name and format (see MDTF_BLOCKING_WRITE_DIGESTED below) (MDTF_BLOCKING_READ_DIGESTED = False) If False, the POD looks for raw data (Z500(time,lat,lon)).

 The POD is not currently capable of running with a mix of digested and undigested (other than the undigested MDTF input case).
 If the user desires this, it is recommended to run only the components that are not digested, and write out digested.
 Then re-running with MDTF_BLOCKING_READ_DIGESTED will work.